storytime/mmi/README.md

 ### Other scripts
 ##### archive_to_s3.sh
-archive_to_s3.sh - put file to AWS S3 bucket
+archive_to_s3.sh - put files to AWS S3 bucket

 ###### script usage: